cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     // prove counterparty and move our own state to ACKUPGRADE and start flushing
     // upgrade is blocked on this channelEnd from progressing until flush completes on both ends startFlushUpgradeHandshake(portIdentifier, channelIdentifier, upgrade.fields, counterpartyChannel, counterpartyUpgrade, ACKUPGRADE, proofChannel, proofUpgrade, proofHeight)

+    timeout = counterpartyUpgrade.timeout

+    // counterparty-specified timeout must not have exceeded
+    // if it has, then restore the channel and abort upgrade handshake if (currentHeight() > timeout.timeoutHeight && timeout.timeoutHeight != 0) ||
+        (currentTimestamp() > timeout.timeoutTimestamp && timeout.timeoutTimestamp != 0) {
+            restoreChannel(portIdentifier, channelIdentifier)
+    }

      // in the crossing hellos case, the versions returned by both on TRY must be the same if currentChannel.state == TRYUPGRADE {